-In addition to the ABE and ESOL efforts of the Juntos Collaborative, HCC offers free, community-based ESOL classes for adult English language learners through the Ludlow Area Adult Learning Center and the Springfield Adult Learning Center (in partnership with Springfield Technical Community College) and classes in West Springfield at the Public Library.
+In addition to the ABE and ESOL efforts of the Juntos Collaborative, HCC offers free, community-based ESOL classes for adult English language learners through the Ludlow Area Adult Learning Center and the Springfield Adult Learning Center (As a subcontractor of Springfield Technical Community College) and classes in West Springfield at the Public Library.
+As part of the Juntos Collaborative, Community Education Project is our partner in delivering ESOL programming at the Picknelly Adult and Family Education Center in downtown Holyoke.
 Skilled teachers offer morning and evening classes for beginner through advanced ESOL students at both locations.
-In addition, both locations offer wrap-around advising and other academic support that help students persist in the program and transition to further education or training.
+In addition, all locations offer wrap-around advising and other academic support that help students persist in the program and transition to further education or training.
 Students range in age from 18 - 80 and are from 30+ countries each year.
-For more information, contact Pesha Black at 413.583.0320 or pblack@hcc.edu.
+For more information, contact Pesha Black at pblack@hcc. edu.
+HCC also has an academic ESL program as well.